grpc-web

 Proxy gRPC-Web (Absolute URI)

-This example applies only to API7 Enterprise version 3.8.21 and later.
+This example applies to APISIX 3.15.0 and later, and API7 Enterprise 3.8.21 and later.

 When an absolute URI is used, the gateway does not automatically strip the URI path prefix.
 To forward requests correctly to the upstream gRPC server, use the proxy-rewrite plugin to adjust the request path.